Ipe Deck Installation

 Due to the very hard nature of Ipe, premium carbide tipped saw blades are recommended for cutting.
 Brad point drill bits or fostner bits provide cleaner holes than standard HSS twist bits.

-Our Ipe decking is shipped with the end grain sealed with a clear wax to prevent any end checking.
+Our Ipe decking is shipped with the end grain sealed with a clear wax to prevent any end checking and adverse movement.
 Fresh cuts should be sealed within 24hrs with end grain sealant.
 We sell end grain sealant by the quart, which is typically enough for 500 sq.ft. of decking.
 The end grain sealant is simply applied with a paintbrush and dries clear.
 DO NOT apply end seal to the surface of the decking.
 Any sealant that gets on the surface should be wiped off immediately.

 Use only stainless steel fasteners to fasten hardwood decking or dimensional hardwood.
 Use of fasteners or screws made of anything other than 305 or higher grade stainless steel will cause unsightly staining and discoloration to the wood around the fastener and the fastener could corrode and fail prematurely.
 When fastening deck boards pre-drilling is required.
 Pre-drill all your holes with the appropriate sized drill bit for your screw size.
 Failing to predrill can cause the wood to split which can cause irreversible damage to the deck boards and make the boards come loose over time.